360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Proposed Approach

 \subsubsection{Multiscale Residual}

-The base generator takes the input from small-scale images and outputs small-scale panorama.
-This small-scale output is then used as the residual by performing upsampling operations and then added to the medium-scale panorama output.
+The base generator takes an input from small-scale image and outputs small-scale panorama.
+For the medium-scale, this output is used as the residual by performing upsampling operation and is added to the medium-scale panorama output subsequently.
 The same rule follows for training the large-scale images by keeping the input bridge of the small- and medium-scale images, followed by the residual from the output bridge.
-The function is defined as
+The function is defined as,

-where $\hat{I}^{*}_p$ is the panorama output and $I^{*}_i$ is the input on each scale. $G$ denotes the network function and $f$ denotes the upsampling operations.
+where $\hat{I}^{*}_p$ is the panorama output and $I^{*}_i$ is the input at each scale. $G^{*}$ and $f$ denote the network function and the upsampling operation, respectively.